Dundemore History, Family Crest & Coats of Arms

-Scotland.
+The annals of Scottish history reveal that Dundemore was first used as a name by descendants of the Pictish tribe of ancient Scotland.
 The Dundemore family lived on the lands of Dundemore in Fife where the family has a long and distinguished history dating back to the early Middle Ages.
+The name literally means "the fortified hill," and many old strongholds in Scotland are so called.

 Early Origins of the Dundemore family